Engineering-Research-and-Development/true-connector-execution_core_container/README.md

 *  **http://{IP_ADDRESS}:8090/about/version**

-The sender DataApp should send a request using the following schema, specifing in the Forward-To header the destination connector URL:
+The sender DataApp should send a request using the following schema, specifying in the Forward-To header the destination connector URL:

 ## How to Exchange Data
 ### REST endpoints